raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 This page explains how to embed scripts written in Stak Scheme into Rust programs.
 By reading this page, you will learn:

-- How to compile Scheme scripts so that Rust programs can include them.
+- How to compile Scheme scripts into bytecodes in Rust crates to embed the scripts.
-- How to include scripts written in Stak Scheme in Rust programs.
+- How to embed and run scripts written in Stak Scheme in Rust programs.

 ## Installing dependencies